LacunaSoftware/docs/docs.en-us/articles/pki-sdk/index.md

 The PKI SDK is a software library for .NET applications to perform operations related to public key infrastructure (PKI).

 > [!TIP]
-> PKI SDK is part of our line of products for PKI.
-We encourage you to read the article [PKI Solutions Guide](../pki-guide/index.md)
+> PKI SDK is part of our line of public key infrastructure (PKI) solutions.
+We encourage you to check out the
-> to make sure this is the right product for your case.
+> [PKI Solutions Guide](../pki-guide/index.md) to make sure this is the right product for your case.

 With PKI SDK, you can: